wpfred/better-pricing-wc-paid-listings/readme.txt

 This plugin adds functionality to the paid plugin WC Paid Listings which can only be used together with WP Job Manager and WooCommerce.

 == Changelog ==

+= 1.0.1 =
+Added link to demo in readme-file
+Fixed: added trailing slash to url parameter

 = 1.0.0 =
 * First version of plugin published.